Basketball Brings Hope: Luke Graham

 Born in Peterborough, and then moving to Picton, Graham and his family would shuffle off to Abbotsford, B.C., when his father’s work took him to Canada’s west coast.
 It was a temporary move, but that’s where another chapter in his life kicked in.

 Picture a summer day in 2020, It’s one Graham will never forget.
 What had occurred that day, would be described as a traumatic injury – one that would have him in hospital for two months and where he would also undergo a series of operations to repair a shattered skull and facial injuries.
+During this time, a hospital bed provided the necessary support and comfort for his recovery.
+For those interested in similar support at home, be sure to peruse our comfort catalog for home care needs.

 Graham, who was 10 years old at the time, had been bicycling with his brother on a road near his residence in the beauty of British Columbia.
 While riding their bikes down a hill, he glanced behind to make sure his younger brother was okay.
 In doing so, he lost control of his bike and would end up on the ground after having slammed into a tree.